microsoft/msquic/src/plugins/trace/README.md

 dotnet build
 # use absolute path
 wpa.exe -addsearchdir ${WORKDIR}\Microsoft-Performance-Tools-Linux-Android\PerfDataExtensions\bin\Debug\netstandard2.1\
-# Open data.perf.txt on WPA.
+# Open out.perf.data.txt on WPA.
 You might need to open multiple time if you see error at opening (known issue?)
 ```
 Change visualization type by drop down menu as shown in image below.
 Also you can filter in data for each CPU etc.
 ![](images/wpa_perf_line.png)